top of page

 The house that Peter built.

+Looking for inspiration to document your family’s story?
 Robyn’s beautifully crafted family history book offers a powerful example of how to preserve your family’s legacy.
-Robyn invites you to see how you can do the same—capturing your family’s unique history in a way that’s both personal and meaningful.
-Whether you’re diving into genealogical research or capturing oral history, her work will inspire you to create a lasting legacy for future generations.
+Robyn captures her family’s unique history that centres on the house that Peter built in a way that’s personal and meaningful.
+Whether you’re diving into genealogical research or capturing an oral history, her work will inspire you to create a lasting legacy for future generations.

 Image 9-11-2025 at 5.29 pm.jpg